 - Volvo XC40: average premium £451.99 per year

 - Volvo V90: average premium £465.77 per year

 - Volvo V60: average premium £466.19 per year

 - Volvo V40: average premium £544.17 per year

 - Volvo S90: average premium £600.36 per year

 - Volvo S60: average premium £727.85 per year

 *Based on our Premium Drivers Report, June 2018.

-**All average price amounts based on Compare the Market data in September 2018.
+**All average price amounts based on Compare the Market data from Oct 1st to Dec 31st 2018.
 These averages are based on all our customer quotes, from people with different age ranges, addresses and driving histories.
 You may find a cheaper or more expensive quote based on your circumstances.